obenchekroun/hadistory/README.md

 * Enable SPI interface

-### Connect LED and button
+### Connect LED and buttons
-The project uses a LED as a status indicator, and a button to trigger the creation of a story.
+The project uses a LED as a status indicator, a button to trigger the creation of a story, a button to reset current story and a switch to go form .
 The corresponding GPIO pin can be customised in `main.py` with the variables `button_pin` and `led_pin`.
 By default they are to be wired as follows :
-- *button* : GPIO 16 (pin 36) and Ground (pin 39) for example
+- *button execute* : GPIO 16 (pin 36) and Ground (pin 39) for example
+- *button reset* : GPIO 12 (pin 32) and Ground (pin 39) for example
+- *switch* : GPIO 21 (pin 40) and 3v3 (pin 1 or 17) for example
 - *Led* : with a 220 Ohms resistor, to GPIO 26 (pin 37) and Ground (pin 39) for example

 ### Running on startup